-Students who are not working toward teacher certification may earn a non-certifying minor (21 semester hours) in education.
+Students who are not working toward teacher certification may earn a non-certifying education minor (21 semester hours) in education.
 The non-certifying education minor consists of EDUC 4313, 3315, 4328, 4324, READ 4326, and 6 additional hours in education, reading and/or special education.
+EDUC 4385 is not an option for non-certifying majors.